testingrequired/bespin/ARCHITECTURE.md

 The `getTestFunction` method accepts a `testFilePath` and `testName` to return a `TestFunction` or `() => Promise<void>;`.

+This method also accepts a `Record<string, any>` of global variables exposed to test functions.
+These globals are configured on the `Config`.

 ### Runner

 This component accepts an array of `TestInTestFile`, runs them using the `TestExecutor` and returns an array of corresponding `TestResult`.